Welcome to Mesaba

 In the 1950s, the Duluth, Missabe, & Iron Range Railroad—created in 1937 with the merger of the DM&N and the DM&IR—began converting its fleet of locomotives from steam to diesel.
 This change, along with advancements in communications technology, rendered Mitchell obsolete.
 Long, expensive marshaling yards were no longer needed.
 Control was centralized and repairs could be done in larger, more distant, yards.

-In May of 1960—almost a decade into DM&IR’s conversion to diesel—a DM&IR inspection train with a crew of 11 rolled though the Mitchell Yards.
+In May of 1960—almost a decade into DM&IR’s conversion to diesel—a DM&IR inspection train with a crew of 11 rolled through the Mitchell Yards.
 Soon after, the railroad announced that it would not upgrade the Mitchell shop for diesel service.
 Furthermore, the merger allowed eastbound traffic to be consolidated, bypassing Mitchell altogether.
 It was the end of the yards—and the beginning of the end of the town.

 By the mid-1980s, only two of Mitchell’s almost 40 buildings remained, and Redore was already erased.
 All that was left was the 12-stall repair shop and an abandoned house; today, the latter is gone.